lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     ~~~
     usermod -aG sudo usrname
     ~~~
-  - switch control to the new user *usrname*:
+  - switch control to the new user *usrname* (you can recognize the change in the prompt):
     ~~~
     su - usrname
     ~~~
-  - check if *usrname* can actually run admin commands:
+  - check if *usrname* can actually run admin commands, trying to switch control to the *root* user (you can run any admin command using the *sudo* preprocessor):
     ~~~
     sudo su
     ~~~
-  - always remember to exit from sudo when finished (also `CTRL+D` as shortcut):
+  - always remember to exit from *root* when you're done (also `CTRL+D` as shortcut):
     ~~~
     exit
     ~~~

-From now on you should forget there exists a user called *root*, and always use instead *usrname* to run admin stuff through the `sudo` commands.
+From now on you should forget there exists a user called *root*, and try not to run the command `sudo su` unless you actually need to.
+Always use instead *usrname* to run admin stuff through the `sudo` preprocessor.

 If you need to change a user's password, run the command:
 ~~~
 sudo passwd usrname
 ~~~
 then enter the new password.
 Notice that only the *root* user, or a *sudoer*, can change a password of any other user.
-If you want instead to completely delete a user, log in as *root*, or switch to the *root* user:
+If you want instead to completely delete a user, you need to properly log in as *root*, or switch to the *root* user:
 ~~~
 sudo su -
 ~~~